Getting Started with ITS

-ITS offers you a variety of free, useful software called BevoWare to protect your personal computer when working and communicating online.
-BevoWare includes anti-virus and firewall products that meet university information security requirements.
-Download, install and run BevoWare security software on your personal computer today!
+ITS offers you a variety of free, useful software on the Anti-Virus Software site to protect your personal computer when working and communicating online.
+The anti-virus software suggestions meet university information security requirements.
+Download, install and run security software on your personal computer today!

 Off-campus, the VPN (virtual private network) allows you to access campus resources from home.

 UT Direct is the secure, online campus portal where you can access benefit information, time sheets and much more.
 Log in using your UT EID and password.

 ITS lets university personnel create or subscribe to an email distribution list devoted to a specific department, project or topic.
 Create mailing lists to hold email discussion threads with your team members.

 UTBox allows you to store and share online copies of your notes, presentations, and files.
 UTBox gives you 150GB of storage space to work with.
 You can access UTBox from any Internet-connected computer.

 The Campus Computer Store, on the first floor of the FAC, provides the university community with a convenient low-cost outlet for purchasing hardware, software and accessories at low academic pricing.

 An IT Acceptable Use Policy (AUP) provides you with guidelines for the responsible use of computer resources at the university, including email, computer accounts and Internet access.
 This policy also describes your rights and responsibilities when it comes to copyrighted materials, confidential information and much more.

 If you haven't already done so, remember to take the Faculty-Staff IT Security Awareness Training.
 It's a requirement.